 Tuners are probably one of the most useful and deceptive tools for young musicians.

-A tuner can be a great way to introduce young players to playing in tune, since they can (hopefully) see and hear the difference air support, slide position, embouchure, etc. all play in producing a steady pitch.
+A tuner can be a great way to introduce younger players to playing in tune.
+Since it allows them to see and hear the difference in air support, slide position, embouchure, etc. all play in producing a steady pitch.

 For more advanced players, tuners that can be set for different intonation systems can help players learn the difference between playing with a piano or organ (using equal temperament) or playing with an orchestra or band (using Just intonation).